msonstei/mptcp/README.md

 src/startup.py initiates the processing.
 TODO: add GUI interface for ease of use.

-src/file_split.py takes a file as input and seperates the data into a number of individual files (number specified by user input). src/file_join.py return seperated data to original format
+src/file_split.py takes a file as input and separates the data into a number of individual files (number specified by user input). src/file_join.py return separated data to original format

 Transmission of data over RF24 testing example.
-RPi recieves the data via intranet connection and sends to Arduino over sereal connection.
+RPi receives the data via intranet connection and sends to Arduino over serial connection.
 Arduino then transfer data to distant end using RF24 transmission.

 # RF24 and Serial transfer
 Basic layout of the RPi3 to Arduino Nano to transmit TCP received on the RPi3 over serial to the Nano